 Similar species: F. crassiramea and F. xylophylla.

 Distribution: Common in lowland forests inland throughout Borneo including Danum next to the canopy tower at DVFC.
-F. crassiramea is principally a fig of coastal and peat swamp forest whereas F. stupenda is commonest in lowland dipterocarp forest.
+F. crassiramea is principally a fig of coastal and peat swamp forest and river banks whereas F. stupenda is most common in lowland dipterocarp forest.
 At Gng Palung one of the more common fig species with a density of approx. 20 adults/km2 (Laman 1995).
 At Lambir the 8th commonest strangler with 8 individuals in the 52 ha plot.
 Harrison (2005)